Menu

 and Training

 Program scholarships are available!
-There are several funding sources that allow the Stroud Center to offer programs at no or reduced cost for your school or youth group.
+Several funding sources allow the Stroud Center to offer programs at no or reduced cost for your school or youth group.
 Our funding from the Pennsylvania Education Improvement Tax Credit program and other grants to subsidize education programs varies from year to year.

 Program Feedback